Carpal Tunnel Syndrome

 If left untreated, carpal tunnel syndrome can damage the median nerve and the muscles it innervates.
-There are various factors that can play a role in getting carpal tunnel syndrome.
+There are various factors that can play a role in causing carpal tunnel syndrome.

-Chronic illnesses, such as diabetes and alcoholism increase your risk of median nerve damage.
-Inflammatory conditions, such as rheumatoid arthritis or infections, can also cause inflammation in the carpal tunnel area causing pressure on the median nerve.
+- Chronic illnesses, such as diabetes and alcoholism increase your risk of median nerve damage.
+Inflammatory conditions, such as rheumatoid arthritis, thyroid hormone imbalance or infections, can also cause inflammation in the carpal tunnel area causing pressure on the median nerve.

 To diagnose whether you have carpal tunnel syndrome, your clinic doctor will do a physical exam and inquire about your health and daily routine, as well as any recent activities that may have led to the pain in your wrist.
 Certain tests such as blood tests and nerve testing may be done by your clinic doctor to see if your median nerve is working properly and to check for any health problems that may be contributing to your symptoms.